Geodesic surfaces in the complement of knots with small crossing number: Balanced pretzel knots

-We next claim that $\Phi_k$ has exactly $k$ roots in the interior of the first quadrant.
+We next claim that $\Phi_k$ has exactly $k$ roots in the interior of the second quadrant.
 We prove this using the argument principle.
-In particular, let $\gamma_n$ be the sector bounded by \begin{itemize} \item the rays $r_n$ and $r_{n+1}$ where \item and the arc
+In particular for any $0\leq n \leq k-1$, let $\gamma_n$ be the sector bounded by \begin{itemize} \item the rays $r_n$ and $r_{n+1}$ where